Sage-Bionetworks/challengeutils/scoring_harness/readme.md

 ## Dependencies

 * Python 3.5 and above
+* R if you use rpy2
 * Software:
 ```
 pip install synapseclient
 pip install git+https://github.com/Sage-Bionetworks/challengeutils.git
+# If you are using rpy2
+pip install rpy2
 ```

 ## Creating your challenge python script.